Understanding Foreclosure Processes in Chicago, IL

 Financial Considerations and Tax Implications of Foreclosure Sales

-Selling your home in foreclosure comes with financial consequences that go beyond the sale itself.
+Selling your home in foreclosure comes with financial consequences beyond the sale itself.
 Your credit score will take a hit, and if the sale price doesn’t cover what you owe, your lender might pursue a deficiency judgment.

 The Impact of Home Inspections on Selling a Chicago House Under Foreclosure